Scripter17/url-cleaner/README.md

     - While this does prevent the redirect website from putting cookies on your browser and possibly gives it the false impression you clicked the link, it gives the website certainty you viewed the link.
         - In the hopefully never going to happen case of someone hijacking a supported redirect site, this could allow an attacker to reliably grab your IP by sending it in an email/DM.
             - While you can configure URL Cleaner to use a proxy to avoid the IP grabbing, it would still let them know when you're online.
-- For some websites URL Cleaner strips out more than just tracking stuff.
+- For some websites, URL Cleaner strips out more than just tracking stuff.
 I'm still not sure if or when this ever becomes a security issue.

 If you are in any way using URL Cleaner in a life-or-death scenario, PLEASE always use the `no-network` flag and be extremely careful of people you even remotely don't trust sending you URLs.